Story: Tōrangapū – Māori and political parties

 In 1967 a law change allowed Māori to stand in general electorates, and in 1975 Māori voters gained the choice of enrolling on either the Māori roll or the general roll.

 Matiu Rata formed the Mana Motuhake Party in 1980.
-It became an important part of New Zealand’s political landscape during the 1980s and 1990s.
+It later joined the Alliance Party and had several MPs elected.

 More changes

-The MMP proportional electoral system was introduced after 1993.
-At the same time the number of Māori electorates were increased slightly, rising to seven by 2002.
-With these changes, smaller Māori political parties gained more opportunities for representation.
+The MMP proportional electoral system was introduced in 1996.
+At the same time the number of Māori electorates was increased slightly, rising to seven by 2002.
+With these changes, Māori political parties gained more opportunities for representation.